Best Type of Battery to Use in Smoke Detector

-Three out of every five homes fire deaths result from fires in homes with no working smoke alarms.
-When it comes to your home and family's safety, it’s critical to have functioning smoke detectors and the proper batteries installed.
+Almost three out of every five homes fire deaths result from fires in homes with no smoke alarms or no working smoke alarms (NFPA).
+When it comes to your home and family's safety, it’s critical to have functioning alarms and to know what battery your smoke detectors use.
 The battery in your smoke alarm should be something that you can rely on.
 That’s why at First Alert, we recommend a 10-Year Sealed Battery Smoke Alarm.

 9V has been the battery of choice for smoke alarms for many years.
 However, nowadays, it is more common to see two or three AA’s in smoke detectors.
 AA batteries have about three times as much energy as a 9V.
 When using batteries like these, it’s important that you check them consistently and replace your smoke alarm batteries every 6 months.
 A good reminder is to change your smoke detector batteries every time you change your clock for Daylight Saving Time.